Olawoyin007/Olawoyin007/README.md

 - 👋 Hi, I’m Olawoyin Oluwafemi
 - 👀 I’m interested in Artificial Intellegence
-- 🌱 I’m currently working as a Junior Data Engineer
+- 🌱 I’m currently working as a Data Engineer
 - 💞️ I’m looking to collaborate on Microsoft Teams
 - 📫 How to reach me email: femi.eddy@gmail.com
 <!---